gjermundgaraba/oscola-references-app/README.md

-# ref-app
+# Oscola Reference App

-This template should help get you started developing with Vue 3 in Vite.
+This is an application I wrote to help generate correct Oscola references.

+The app is deployed here: https://oscola-references-app.vercel.app/

+Create an issue if something you need is not added yet.

+## Development

-## Recommended IDE Setup
+### Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.vscode-typescript-vue-plugin).

-## Type Support for `.vue` Imports in TS
+### Type Support for `.vue` Imports in TS

 TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
 In editors, we need [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.vscode-typescript-vue-plugin) to make the TypeScript language service aware of `.vue` types.